NTTLimitedRD/plumbery/docs/tutorial.docker.rst

 These commands will build fittings as per the provided plan, start the server and bootstrap it.

-You can find the public address assigned to the web server like this:
+You can find the public address assigned to the Docker node like this:

 .. sourcecode:: bash